jeffbarrecchia/Jeff_Portfolio/README.md

 # [Project 3: Classification Techniques](https://github.com/jeffbarrecchia/classification_techniques)
 (click above for Techniques repo)

-In this code, I display several different Classification methods.
-They are:
+In this code, I display several different Classification methods to predict who does or doe not have diabetes.
+The dataset was pulled off of Github.
+The methods are:

   1. K-Nearest Neighbor
   2. Decision Tree Classification